 This page has been created as a central location for Town of Wilton, CT information related to Coronavirus.
 We will be providing updated information as it becomes available.

-On July 30, 2021, CT Department of Public Health issued a health alert due to Fairfield County and two other counties being newly classified as "substantial transmission".
-Five Connecticut counties are now classified as substantial transmission.
-Per guidance from the CDC, if in these counties, individuals are advised to wear a mask when indoors regardless of their vaccination status.
+On July 30, 2021, CT Department of Public Health issued a statewide health alert due to Connecticut counties being classified as "substantial or high transmission", as defined by the Centers for Disease Control (CDC).
+Per guidance from the CDC, while in Connecticut individuals are advised to wear a mask when indoors regardless of their vaccination status.

 Masks must be worn in municipal buildings by all unvaccinated individuals over two years of age.
 Online, email, dropbox and phone services are available.